-I am honored to serve on the House Veterans' Affairs Committee (HVAC), where I have been able to impact policy in a positive way for those who have served us in uniform and protected our freedoms.
+I was honored to serve on the House Veterans' Affairs Committee (HVAC) during the 116th United States Congress, where I was able to impact policy in a positive way for those who have served us in uniform and protected our freedoms.
 Some of the highlights from my time on HVAC include:

 • Introducing and enacting into law amendments to the Edith Nourse Rogers STEM Scholarship as part of the Forever GI Bill.
 These amendments lowered the credit hour requirement in the scholarship that made it more accessible to student veterans across the country.
 My legislation unanimously passed in the House and Senate and was signed into law by President Trump in 2019.
 Kentucky veterans have benefitted from this legislation by being able to take the classes needed to complete their education after their service.
 Employees looking to fill in demand jobs also benefit from well-educated veterans trained in STEM fields.